Recommendations/Tips for Gel Running

 2. Sequentially pry the opener to separate the two plates.

-4. Carefully detach the gel from the plate with water flow and gel remover.
+5. Carefully detach the gel from the bottom of gel

 - Avoid diagonally peeling the gel from the corner.